jjvanzon/JJs-Reference-Architecture/Layers.md

 Because the architecture is multi-platform, the labels in the diagram above are actually too specific:

 - The *controller* is very specific to MVC and an equivalent might not even be present on other presentation platforms, even though it is advisable to have a central place to manage calls to the presenter and showing the right views depending on its result.
 - The views in WinForms would be the *Forms and UserControls*.
-It is advised that even if a view can have ‘code-behind’ to only put dumb code in it and delegate the real work elsewhere.
+It is advised that even if a view can have 'code-behind' to only put dumb code in it and delegate the real work elsewhere.
-- ‘Html’ can be replaced by the type of presentation output.
+- 'Html' can be replaced by the type of presentation output.
 In WinForms it is the controls you put on a form and their data.
 But it can also be a generated PDF, or anything that comes out of any presentation technology.

 Business Layer